-- If the appeal shows that there was an error in calculation, and the student has satisfactory attendance, IIB does not report the student, and there is no requirement for intervention. - o If the appeals process shows that the student does not have satisfactory attendance, but there are compassionate or compelling reasons for the lack of progress, IIB may decide not to report the overseas student for breaching the attendance requirements if the overseas student is still attending at least 70 per cent of the scheduled course contact hours o the internal and external complaints processes have been completed and the decision or recommendation supports IIB, or
+- o If the appeal shows that there was an error in calculation, and the student has satisfactory attendance, IIB does not report the student, and there is no requirement for intervention. - o If the appeals process shows that the student does not have satisfactory attendance, but there are compassionate or compelling reasons for the lack of progress, IIB may decide not to report the overseas student for breaching the attendance requirements if the overseas student is still attending at least 70 per cent of the scheduled course contact hours.